 University of Connecticut is a good decision for students pursuing a General Agriculture degree.
 Students who graduate from the Agriculture program make an average of $40,895 in the first five years of their career and $70,975 after their first five years of their career.
 Want a large student body?
 This school has over 20,000 students on campus.

 This school is thought to be a great decision for those in the military.
-If you're interested in General psychology, you're in good company.
-It's the most popular major at this school.
+Freshman students are not required to live on-campus at University of Connecticut.
 Take a virtual tour for more information on UCONN's campus.

 Every student pursuing a degree in General Agriculture has to check out University of Vermont.
 Students who graduate from the Agriculture program earn an average of $36,605 in their early career salary and $64,966 in their mid-career salary.
 The setting in an important urban center is great for students seeking ample opportunities for networking, adventure, and exploration.

 This school's reasonable net price is quite appealing to cost-conscious applicants.
-The most popular online degree offered to undergraduates at University of Vermont is conservation.
+Close to 86.0% of freshmen come back to University of Vermont for their next year.
 See all of University of Vermont's rankings to learn more.